robgetschmann/vim/README.md

   This file contains the configuration and installation directives for _vim plugins_ that is use.
 I currently use [_Vundle_](https://github.com/VundleVim/Vundle.vim) to manage my plugins.
+  Note that this plugin needs to be installed by hand in order to bootstrap the other plugins.